mrdijk/EnergyEfficient_FL/fabric/dynamos/README.md

 ...
 # The ingress host under the rule in charts/api-gateway/templates/api-gateway.yaml is api-gateway.api-gateway.svc.cluster.local, so use that as the host, and the path that can be used in the url for the request is "/api/v1" (also from the same yaml file, but then at the path).
 The url is http, since the ingress specified http.
 # In the command below the Host is the ingress rule host for the api-gateway.
 The url is in the format: http://<NODE-IP>:<INGRESS-CONTROLLER-PORT><API-GATEWAY-RULE-PATH>/<ENDPOINT-FROM-API-GATEWAY>.
 The rest is just the content body that is passed with the request.
-# Then execute the below command to test DYNAMOS (can be on the k8s-controle-plane node).
+# Then execute the below command to test DYNAMOS (can be on the k8s-controle-plane node, since this is the most logical/best node to run it from because this is the central node for kubernetes and already runs all other scripts).
 curl -H "Host: api-gateway.api-gateway.svc.cluster.local" \
   http://10.145.1.6:31924/api/v1/requestApproval \
   -H "Content-Type: application/json" \